/

 2. Speed up the CRM Buying and Implementation Process

 Ironically, the overall CRM buying process can be sped up by slowing it down.
-Being more clear about specific requirements earlier in the process can result in a quicker product decision.
+Being more precise about specific requirements earlier in the process can result in quicker product decisions.

 3. Get CRM Vendors to Demo More Closely to Requirements

-CRM systems have an increasing number of related third party technologies within their ecosystems.
+CRM systems have many related third-party technologies within their ecosystems.

-A similar, “requirements-first” approach should also be taken when evaluating certain third party applications across different CRM vendors, especially the more feature-rich ones such as project management and CPQ apps.
+A similar, “requirements-first” approach should also be taken when evaluating specific third-party applications across different CRM vendors, especially feature-rich ones like project management and CPQ apps.

 5. Gain Additional Time to Refine Requirements

 If the detailed requirements phase begins early in the process, there will be more time to make iterative adjustments to those requirements.
 Often, detailed requirements are passed around the organization for review and comments.
-Over the course of time, a requirements document may be updated.
+With time, a requirements document may be updated.
 Previously defined requirements may be re-prioritized.

-The earlier in the process that detailed requirements are defined, the more opportunity there is to fine tune requirements in advance of a CRM implementation.
+The earlier in the process that detailed requirements are defined, the more opportunity there is to fine-tune requirements before a CRM implementation.

-A requirements-driven CRM evaluation process can provide a number of important advantages over a traditional, demo-driven or RFP-driven process.
+A requirements-driven CRM evaluation process can provide several advantages over a traditional, demo-driven, or RFP-driven process.

 Daryn - CRM Planning Session